Closure and start of construction: stages of the Rhine Valley Railway 2024

 Another full closure - but in the distant future

 For the section between the south of Offenburg (Ortenau district) to Kenzingen (Emmendingen district), citizens have already been informed, as Klenert reported.
-The existing Rheintalbahn is to be upgraded for speeds of up to 250 kilometers per hour - which effectively means that the tracks there will have to be rebuilt.
+The existing Rheintalbahn is to be upgraded for speeds of up to 250 kilometers per hour - in effect, this means building new tracks there.

 "People were astonished," said Klenert.
 However, the best solution would be to close around 30 kilometers of the line for five years.
 "We favor this solution."
 There will then be a replacement service with buses.
 According to plans, work on the rail route through municipalities such as Lahr will run from 2036 to 2041.
 "It's a new trend not to maintain rail traffic at all costs during construction work."
 The route for freight traffic along the highway is to be built before then, from 2029 to 2035.